Prati Roju Pandage: Plot

 Raghu Ramayya is over 75 years old.
-One day, Raghu Ramayya goes to a hospital and asks Dr. Bharath about his condition.
+One day, Raghu Ramayya Pasupuleti goes to a hospital and asks Dr. Bharath about his condition.
 Bharath tells him that he has lung cancer.
 Raghu Ramayya informs his eldest son Anand Rao that he has cancer.
 Anand Rao asks Bharath how much time his father has.
 Bharath replies that he has very little time to live.
 Even though Anand Rao was skeptical about it, he plans to come to India with his siblings.
 Meanwhile, Sai Tej gets to know the conditions his grandfather is suffering from and travels to India to stay with him and fulfill his wishes.
-While he was in India, Raghu Ramayya suggests him to marry his friend's, Surya Narayan, granddaughter, Angel Aarna.
+While he was in India, Raghu Ramayya suggests he should marry his friend, Surya Narayan, granddaughter, Angel Aarna.
 But Anand Rao fixes a marriage plan with his boss' (Dhamodhar) daughter.
 Anand Rao gets to know that Sai Tej is in love with Angel Aarna and he also gets to know that Raghu Ramayya is behind this.
 After a few weeks, Raghu Ramayya's kids come to India to take care of him.
 Raghu Ramayya gets so happy and one day he passes out.
 He is immediately taken to a hospital, Anand Rao thinking that his dad is dead tells this to Dhamodhar.
 But after a few minutes, Bharath comes and tells the real news that Raghu Ramayya was not dead but due to much happiness(of seeing his kids) had fainted, and Anand Rao realizes he is in big trouble.

 As days pass on, everyone gets frustrated because they are staying in India for too long and the workload is getting too much.
 To keep them here, Sai Tej creates a fake "surprise" so that they can stay here and look after their father.
 One fine day, the whole family does a ritual.
 While Nagaraju and Nagaraju's brother comes to the family to warn them they will have to take the property that Raghu Ramayya visits every day.
 But Sai Tej beats them up.
 Later that day, Dhamodhar comes to India to visit Anand Rao and console him.
 But he learns the truth and he scolds him.
 Now, Anand Rao gets angry at his father and blames him for what has happened.
 Everyone leaves him and back to their home except Sai Tej.